shufps/vfd-night-projector-clock/README.md

 - isolated 24 DCDC converter for anode voltage.
 The V+ is connected to GND, so you have -24V on the board
 - the positive gate/segment voltage is +3.3V.
 You easily can switch the positive gate/segment voltage with BSS84s from a STM32 with no additional parts what is the easiest solution.
 This gives a total gate / segment voltage of 27.3V
-- AC Filament drive is done with a full-bridge made or a two channel MOSFET driver.
+- AC Filament drive is done with a full-bridge made of a two channel MOSFET driver.
 The output is AC coupled and pulled to about -22V.
 Bias is adjustable (even could be used to change the brightness)

 ![image](https://github.com/shufps/vfd-night-projector-clock/assets/3079832/3951aacf-8164-4a93-aad1-ff78df7fda37)